verus-lang/verus/source/docs/guide/src/exec_spec.md

 to write the desired functions/structs/enums in spec mode within the supported fragment of `exec_spec!`, and then the macro can automatically generate exec counterparts of these spec items, as well as proofs of equivalence.
+The `exec_spec_trusted!` macro does the same generation of exec code, but without proofs of equivalence (all generated code is annotated with `#[verifier::external_body]`).

 Here is an example:
 ```rust